Earle Davis Gregory: Biography

-Earle Davis Gregory was born in Clayville, Virginia on October 18, 1897.
-Gregory was raised in Chase City, Virginia and graduated from Fork Union Military Academy.
+Earle Davis Gregory was born in Chase City, Virginia on October 18, 1897.
+Gregory was also raised there and graduated from Fork Union Military Academy.

 He entered Virginia Polytechnic Institute in 1919, graduating with the Class of 1923.
 While at VPI, he studied Electrical Engineering.
 During his senior year, he served as Alpha company commander and President of the Corps of Cadets.
 He was voted Most Popular Cadet by his peers during his senior year.

 Military service

-He enlisted at Chase City, Virginia in the U.S. Army during World War I. Earle Gregory received the Medal of Honor for actions as a U.S. Army sergeant during the Meuse-Argonne Offensive in World War I. He is considered to be the first Virginian to receive the medal and often called the Sergeant York of Virginia.
+He enlisted at Chase City, Virginia in the U.S. Army during World War I. Gregory received the Medal of Honor for actions as a U.S. Army sergeant during the Meuse–Argonne offensive in the final weeks of the war.
+He is considered to be the first Virginian to receive the medal and often called the Sergeant York of Virginia.

 On October 8, 1918, Sgt Earl D. Gregory at Bois-de-Consenvoye, north of Verdun, France, seized a rifle and trench-mortar shell, which he used as a hand grenade.
 Shouting "I will get them", he left his detachment of the trench-mortar platoon, and advancing ahead of the infantry, captured a machine gun and three of the enemy.
 Advancing still farther from the machinegun nest, he captured a 7.5-centimeter mountain howitzer and, entering a dugout in the immediate vicinity, single-handedly captured 19 of the enemy.
 For this act he received the Medal of Honor.

 Major General Omar Bundy presented Gregory his medal in a ceremony at Camp Lee, Virginia on April 29, 1919.
 He was also invested as a Chevalier (Knight) of the French Legion of Honor, and was also awarded the Médaille militaire, Croix de guerre and the Montenegrin Order of Merit for his actions during the Meuse-Argonne Offensive.